-Riding on the rapid development of mobile internet technology in recent years, Colour Life actively innovates value-added services which cater to the needs of property owners in all aspects of life, bringing more resources and benefits back to property owners.
+Riding on the rapid development of mobile internet technology in recent years, Colour Life actively innovates value-added services which cater for the needs of property owners in all aspects of life, bringing more resources and benefits back to property owners.

 For instance, we have launched a variety of insurance products, such as household property insurance, gas insurance and electric bicycle insurance.
-Discovering the potential risks in the highly frequent scenarios in community property owners' daily lives, we have created products accordingly to provide property owners with diversified and differentiated services and to improve the quality of community insurance services.
+Discovering the potential risks in the highly frequent scenarios in community property owners' daily life, we have created products accordingly to provide property owners with diversified and differentiated services and to improve the quality of community insurance services.

 The Group explored an array of innovative business models based on community scenarios to find a development path suitable for Colour Life.
-The Group teamed up with a leading enterprise of the supply chain, Eternal Asia Starlink (怡 亞通 星鏈), to create a community-based platform for online shopping called Colour Life Select (彩優選), which covers a full range of select commodities such as basic foodstuff, daily necessities, agricultural by-products and fresh food.
+In June, the Group teamed up with a leading enterprise of the supply chain, Eternal Asia Starlink (怡 亞通星鏈), to create a community-based platform for online shopping called Colour Life Select (彩優選), which covers a full range of select commodities such as basic foodstuff, daily necessities, agricultural by-products and fresh food.
 The platform helps deliver quality products directly to property owners from farmlands and production workshops at preferential prices.
-In addition to providing a full range of products to meet people's daily needs, the platform has also set up a special agriculturesupporting zone to bridge the gap between rural and urban areas.
+In addition to providing a full range of products to meet people's daily needs, the platform has also set up a special agriculture-supporting zone to bridge the gap between rural and urban areas.
 It contributes to promoting rural revival while delivering fresh, quality and affordable agricultural products and by-products to the dining table of every Colour Life property owner.
-Moreover, Colour Life Select recruited property owners to arrange group buying in the community, offering them zero-cost opportunities to start a small business.
-The platform is responsible for goods preparation, logistics, distribution and aftersales services.
+Moreover, Colour Life Select recruits property owners to arrange group buying in the community, offering them zero-cost opportunities to start a small business.
+The platform is responsible for goods preparation, logistics, distribution and after-sales services.
 Property owners in the community demand better shopping experience, caring about not only categories, but also diversified channels.
 This has led to boundaryless competition among enterprises.
 Colour Life actively explores new models of community retail and introduces live streaming sales into the community, which complements with Colour Life Select shopping platform.
-Specifically, Colour Life Select shopping mall screens and provides quality products while live streaming sales make it more visible and convenient for property owners to shop online.
-Colour Life Select also launched a hot product campaign, in which people in charge from different cities served as local specialty product recommendation officers, used city business cards to increase product visibility and increase revenue generation.
+Specifically, Colour Life Select shopping mall screens and provides quality products while live streaming sales makes it more visible and convenient for property owners to shop online.
+In November, Colour Life offered Ganzhou's organic selenium-rich navel oranges to property owners via live streaming, and both the product and live shopping experience received unanimous praise from property owners.
 We believe that enterprises which aim at continuously developing and remaining vital must keep moving, stay sensitive and innovative, and explore more possibilities for the future.